Embedded Fields Overview | Yext Hitchhikers Platform

 Embedded fields allow you to dynamically insert fields within other text fields from a single profile.
 Think of it kind of like MadLibs –

 The embedded fields take the content from the other field on the profile and dynamically inserts it.
 This allows you to make unique and relevant content for each entity, without having to manually update data.
-In the example above, if the City is “New York”, the State/Region is “NY” and the services are “catering, delivery, and take-out” then the completed description that would display on Listings, Answers, and Pages would read:
+In the example above, if the City is “New York”, the State/Region is “NY” and the services are “catering, delivery, and take-out” then the completed description that would display on Listings, Search, and Pages would read:

 Visit our location in New York, NY today!
 We offer great services like catering, delivery and take-out.
 We look forward to having you!